solarwinds/ChessProject/README.md

+**IMPORTANT:** This repository has been deprecated and archived.
+Please use the one hosted [here](https://github.com/solarwinds/ChessProject).

 # Solarwinds MSP Technical Exercise - ChessProject

 Welcome to the technical exercise used to assess candidates for Developer roles at Solarwinds MSP.